malkostya/fabuco/README.md

+# Distributed HighLoad asynchronous framework for orders processing

+*If you're reading this on github.com, please note that this is the readme for the development version and that some features described here might not yet have been implemented.

 In the world of software development your programs interact while executing with numerous systems and there exist only a few scenarios if something goes sideways.